WebberZone/knowledgebase/readme.txt

 = 2.3.0 =

-The plugin has been completely rewritten to use classes and autolaading.
+The plugin has been completely rewritten to use classes and autoloading.

 * Features:
 	* New block: Knowledge Base Articles.
+	* New block: Knowledge Base Breadcrumbs.

+* Modifications:
+	* Enhanced breadcrumb navigation with semantic HTML5 markup and improved accessibility
+	* Added Schema.org BreadcrumbList markup for better SEO
+	* Added support for custom Unicode separators in breadcrumbs

 = 2.2.1 =